bioidiap/bob.bio.vein/doc/baselines.rst

 In the remainder of this section we introduce baseline experiments you can readily run with this tool without further configuration.
+Baselines examplified in this guide were published in [TVM14]_.

 Repeated Line-Tracking with Miura Matching